-Proti is an island in the Ionian Sea, 2 nautical miles or 3.702 m across Marathopoli on the west coast of the Peloponnese.
+Proti is an island in the Ionian Sea, 2 nautical miles (3.702 m), across Marathopolis on the west coast of the Peloponnese.
 The name of the island derives from the ancient sea god Proteus, son of Poseidon.
-The island was mentioned by ancient writers.
-The first reference of the island was in the history of Thukydides who refers that in 426 B.C. the Athenian fleet sailed around this island.
-Proti has archaeological interest, since on the island, there is a Mycenaean acropolis.
+The island was first mentioned by ancient writers such as Thucydides, who wrote about the Athenian fleet which sailed around this island in 426 B.C.
+Proti has a great archaeological interest, since there is a Mycenaean acropolis on the island.

-According to local traditions, in the past it was the shelter for sailors and pirates who used to hid their treasures there.
-In the place "Grammeno" there are around 30 engraved inscriptions used to serve as signposts and dating back to the Post Classical, Roman and Byzantine era.
-These signposts have wishes of various sailors who were there in order to survive from storms and asked the gods to offer them safety during their voyages.
-Many were the times when Proti has served as a natural breakwater, protecting ships from the force of waves in the Ionian Sea, such as the battleship “Spetses” anchored on Proti Island back in 1899 to find shelter from a heavy storm.
+According to local traditions, the island was the shelter for sailors and pirates who used to hide their treasures there.
+In the place of "Grammeno" there are around 30 engraved inscriptions used to serve as signposts, dating back to the Post Classical, Roman and Byzantine era.
+These signposts have wishes of various sailors who were there in order to survive from storms and asked gods to offer them safety during their trips.
+Proti has served many times as a natural breakwater, protecting ships from the force of the waves of the Ionian Sea.
+Such a ship, is the battleship “Spetses” anchored on Proti Island back in 1899 to find shelter from a heavy storm.

-On the island there are half-ruined hermitages which testify that this place served as a place of contemplation and isolation for people who wanted to be alone away from worldly life.
-There are boat excursions to the island from the port of Marathopolis.
+On the island there are half-ruined hermitages which testify that this place served as a place of contemplation and isolation for ascetiscs who wanted to stay away from worldly life.
+There are boat excursions to the island of Proti from the port of Marathopolis.